kubernetes/enhancements/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md

 * Actual pod resource data may be cached in memory, which will be refreshed after each successful pod resize or for every cache-miss.
 * Coverage for upgrade->downgrade->upgrade scenarios.
-* Consensus with Kata community to on pod-level resize policy.
-If it is required to support pod-level resize policy, we will have to do another alpha launch of the feature as it would involve an API change.
 * Extend instrumentation from [KEP#1287](https://github.com/kubernetes/enhancements/blob/ef7e11d088086afd84d26c9249a4ca480df2d05a/keps/sig-node/1287-in-place-update-pod-resources/README.md)
   for Pod-level resource resize.